teregonzalez/teregonzalez/README.md

 - ⚡ Fun fact: ...
 -->

-Learning how to create cool Java solutions:sparkles:
+Learning how to develope cool Java solutions:sparkles:

-📫 How to reach me:
+You can contact me in:

 - [Linkedin](https://www.linkedin.com/in/tere-gonz%C3%A1lez-miranda-456944112/)